CrossEye/TW5-SuppNotesDemo/post/index.md

 We check if the new tiddler's `title` field is equal to the old tiddler's `draft.title`, if they have the same `created` fields, and if the new tiddler's `title` is different than the old one's `draft.of`.
-If all these are true, then we're in a renaming scenario.
-Here we
+If all these are true, then we're in a renaming scenario.  (*For any TiddlyWiki experts, are these conditions both necessary and sufficient to identify a renaming?*)  Here we

   1. extract the JSON contents from its tiddler
   2. use `JSON.parse` to turn that into an object